-Grants of up to $75,000 to Washington, DC nonprofit organizations to meet the needs of Pacific Islander and Asian communities through linguistically and culturally appropriate programming.
-Current priority areas include youth engagement, civic engagement, public safety, education, jobs and economic development, health and wellness, and arts and the creative economy.
+Grants of up to $75,000 to Washington, DC nonprofit community-based organizations that serve the local Asian American and Pacific Islander communities.
+Program areas include education, public safety, jobs and economic development, civic engagement, health and wellness, youth engagement, and arts and creative economy.

 GrantWatch ID#: 163636